contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-and-ruby.md

 )
 ~~~

 You'll need to create a Contentful client.
-For that you'll need your **Space ID** and **Access token**,
+For that you'll need your **space ID** and **API key**,
-both of which can be obtained through the Contentful UI.
+both of which can be obtained through the Contentful web app.

 {: .note}
-**Note**: The `dynamic_entries: :auto` attribute will automatically map the fields in your Entries to methods, so that you can use them directly as objects.
+**Note**: The `dynamic_entries: :auto` attribute will automatically map the fields in your entries to methods, so that you can use them directly as objects.

 ## Getting your content

-In Contentful, we separate content between Entries, which contain your data and relationships with other
+In Contentful, we separate content between entries, which contain your data and relationships with other
-content or images, and Assets, which represent static content, like images, and are served as files.
+content or images, and assets, which represent static content, like images, and are served as files.
 You can read more
-about that in our [Data Model Concepts guide][6].
+about that in our [data model concepts guide][6].

-In this section we'll address Entries.
-Assets will be addressed on a later section.
+In this section we'll address entries.
+Assets will be addressed in a later section.

 With the client already created, all that's left to do is to start consuming the data from the API.